-Pin N° PDIP-8 TSSOP-6 Pin Name Function Pin Description 1 1 GND - The controller ground.
-6 2 FB Feedback pin Hooking an optocoupler collector to this pin will allow regulation.
-8 3 OPP/OVP Adjust the Over Power Protection Latches off the part A resistive divider from the auxiliary winding to this pin sets the OPP compensation level.
+Pin N° Pin Name Function Pin Description 1 GND - The controller ground.
+2 FB Feedback pin Hooking an optocoupler collector to this pin will allow regulation.
+3 OPP/OVP Adjust the Over Power Protection Latches off the part A resistive divider from the auxiliary winding to this pin sets the OPP compensation level.
 When brought above 3 V, the part is fully latched off.
-5 4 CS Current sense + ramp compensation This pin monitors the primary peak current but also offers a means to introduce ramp compensation.
-4 5 V CC Supplies the controller This pin is connected to an external auxiliary voltage and supplies the controller.
-2 6 DRV Driver output The driver's output to an external MOSFET gate.
+4 CS Current sense + ramp compensation This pin monitors the primary peak current but also offers a means to introduce ramp compensation.
+5 V CC Supplies the controller This pin is connected to an external auxiliary voltage and supplies the controller.
+When the V CC exceeds a certain level, the part permanently latches off.
+6 DRV Driver output The driver's output to an external MOSFET gate.